-If you suffer from chronic snoring, visit Bell Dental Group for a free consultation to find out if you could use sleep apnea treatment.
-Snoring robs you of restful sleep, which negatively impacts your overall health.
+If you suffer from chronic snoring, visit Bell Dental Group to find out if our custom oral appliances can help!

 For professional help with sleep apnea, you should visit the team at Bell Dental Group.
-We will help you find a sleep study center and then help you determine the best treatment options.
+We will assist you with finding a sleep study center and then help you determine the best treatment options.
 For your reference, here are some common sleep apnea symptoms:

 - Frequent migraines or headaches, especially in the morning